Uspfe/USDNet/README.md

 <!-- We also provide a Docker file (./Dockerfile) for the environment setup for cuda: 12.1.
 Note that MinkowskiEngine used in Mask3D is not for cuda 12, see [this issue]() -->

 ## 3. Data preprocessing :hammer:
 After installing the dependencies, we preprocess the datasets.
+Note we also provide the preprocessed data [here](https://drive.google.com/drive/folders/1HYPkUnF5QIdV2gH9vwgWW4lAvCSg51jK?usp=drive_link) for the convenience.
+You can download it and put it in the ./data/processed and skip the following preprocessing steps.

 First, put the dataset in the dir "./data/raw/articulate3d".
 Then run the [bash file](./scripts/preprocessing_articulate3d.sh) and the preprocessed files will be saved in "./data/processed/".
 For efficiency, the preprocessing code will downsample the pointcloud of the mesh from [Scannet++](https://kaldir.vc.in.tum.de/scannetpp/) with voxel size 0.01 cm.